rokob/rokob.github.com/_posts/2014-05-03-something-new.md

 trust me.
 I don't really fully know what it is like to figuratively live or die based on how well you can do a ton of different things.
 I want that.
 I don't think I could truly get that at Facebook, nor do I think it should even be possible.
-The entire point of a well established and well run company is not abstract those things and allow people to use their comparative advantages to help you win.
+The entire point of a well established and well run company is to abstract those things and allow people to use their comparative advantages to help you win.
 I hope I can make my new company one that people say it is too easy to work here, but I want to be part of building that.